Gardeners Hanwell: Recycling and Sustainability in Every Plot

 These actions help divert materials from disposal streams and contribute to local circularity.

-Composted mulch and recycled materials ready for community use Fleet and low-carbon logistics: to support our eco-friendly waste disposal area objectives we operate a mixed fleet with a growing number of low-carbon vans and electric vehicles.
+A close-up of a person's hand using professional-grade pruning shears to trim a lush, green shrub in a well-maintained garden.
+The garden features a dense, vibrant bed of ferns and other leafy plants, with a backdrop of taller bushes and small trees.
+The ground is covered with healthy, green grass, and the overall scene suggests active garden maintenance.
+The sunlight illuminates the foliage, highlighting natural tones of green and brown, creating a fresh and tidy outdoor environment typical of residential landscaping in Hanwell.
+This image reflects gardening practices related to hedge and shrub care, aligning with services offered by Gardeners Hanwell for sustainable and neat outdoor spaces.
+Fleet and low-carbon logistics: to support our eco-friendly waste disposal area objectives we operate a mixed fleet with a growing number of low-carbon vans and electric vehicles.
 Shorter hops across Hanwell and neighbouring wards are carried out with e-vans and cargo bikes where feasible, while longer transfers use Euro-6 low-emission vans to keep NOx and particulate emissions down.
 We have a scheduled plan to phase more electric vehicles into service over the next two years, further lowering transport-related emissions and stepping up our sustainable gardening services.

 Measurement, reporting and continuous improvement: Gardeners Hanwell uses simple metrics to track progress: percentage of total waste recycled, amount of green waste channeled to composting or AD, number of donations to community partners, and reduction in van miles per project.
 These KPIs feed into quarterly reviews so our Hanwell gardening services can improve routing, on-site sorting and client guidance.
 We publish headline figures internally and adjust our operations to keep working toward — and beyond — our recycling percentage target.